practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 ## Curry Package Manager (CPM)

-For the speed part of the microbenchmark program, the CPM with command _cypm_ is being used, because it conveniently allows to tap into some 160 Curry libraries from your Curry program:
+For the speed part of the microbenchmark program, the CPM with command _cypm_ is being used, because it conveniently allows you to tap into some 160 Curry libraries from your Curry program:

 > CPM is already part of recent distributions of the Curry systems PAKCS (Version 1.15.0 or higher), KiCS2 (Version 0.6.0 or higher), and Curry2Go.